grace-notes/website/contents/topics/claudius.md

 man; he being the first of the Caesars who purchased the submission of the soldiers with money.

-XI.
+## XI ##

 Having thus established himself in power, his first object was to abolish all remembrance of the two preceding days, in which a revolution in the state had been canvassed.
 Accordingly, he passed an act of perpetual oblivion and pardon for every thing said or done during that